denmarksdev/neighborhood-map/README.md

 - Require [npm](https://www.npmjs.com/get-npm)

 ## Usage
-1. Clone or dowload this repositorie
+1. Clone or download this repositorie
 1. On the **client folder** run `npm i` to install all packages,  It might take a while.
 1. On the **client folder** run `npm start`